$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder: Manipulating the nature of transitions

 \subsection{First order transition for $t^\prime=2$}

 By increasing $t'$ the density of double dimers on the legs in the $\mathbb{Z}_4$ phase is increasing.
 As a result the $\mathbb{Z}_4$ phase appears earlier and the transition takes place at smaller $\theta$.
 The phase diagram for $t^\prime=2$ is presented in Fig.\ref{fig: phase diagrams t_p 0 and 2}(b).
 Like before we observe the rung-dimerized $\mathbb{Z}_2$ phase to be separated by a pair of Ising transitions from the disordered NNN-Haldane phase on one side and the $\mathbb{Z}_4$ leg-dimerized phase on the other.
-However, starting from the point where two Ising transitions meet the two phases are separated by a first order transition.
+However, quite different from the previous two cases, starting from the point where two Ising transitions meet the two phases are separated by a first order transition.
 In Fig.\ref{fig: Z4 transiiton t_p 0 and 2}(e)-(g) we present numerical evidences for $\delta=50$ supporting this claim.
 First, the correlation length $\xi$ does not diverge at the transition as shown in Fig.\ref{fig: Z4 transiiton t_p 0 and 2}(e).
-Second, the ground-state energy has a kink typical for a first order transition that becomes more pronounced upon approaching the thermodynamic limit, as demonstrated in Fig.\ref{fig: Z4 transiiton t_p 0 and 2}(f).
-In addition to the finite-size results for $E_N/N$ we also consider the bulk energy per site $(E_{N_1}-E_{N_2})/(N_1-N_2)$ for two different system sizes, effectively eliminating boundary effects.
-Finally, in Fig.\ref{fig: Z4 transiiton t_p 0 and 2}(g) we show that the dimerization on the legs - the order parameter of the $\mathbb{Z}_4$ leg-dimerized phase - has a clear jump at the transition.
+Second, the ground-state energy per site $E_N/N$ has a kink typical for a first order transition that becomes more pronounced upon approaching the thermodynamic limit, as demonstrated in Fig.\ref{fig: Z4 transiiton t_p 0 and 2}(f).
+In addition to the finite-size results for $E_N/N$ we also consider the bulk energy per site $(E_{N_1}-E_{N_2})/(N_1-N_2)$ for two different system sizes, effectively eliminating boundary effects, and observe a kink as well.
+Finally, in Fig.\ref{fig: Z4 transiiton t_p 0 and 2}(g) we show that the dimerization on the legs $\tilde{D}_\mathrm{leg}$ of the top chain - the order parameter of the $\mathbb{Z}_4$ leg-dimerized phase - has a clear jump at the transition.